sf-wdi-18/notes/lectures/week-03/day_3_todo_ajax/dusk/README.md

 **Hints**

-* Try using jQuery's `.serialize()` method to pull the information out of your form
+* Try using jQuery's `.serialize()` method to pull the information out of your form, in order for this to work properly your inputs need a `name` HTML attribute (which acts as a key)
-* You will need to require `body-parser` in order to get the POSTed data out of your `req.body`
+* You will need to require `body-parser` in order to get the POSTed data out of your `req.body` (we already have it, so no worries)
 * Set a `food.id` property; it is recommended you increment the highest existing food.id by 1
 * In at the end of the route you use to create a new food, it is good practice to respond with a JSON object of the new food just created `res.send(JSON.stringify(newFood)))`
 * Use a `.done` to trigger a function that updates the DOM. `Food.all` is helpful, as it sends a fresh GET request to `/foods` and re-renders the HTML page with the new data.